AndreaCossu/continual-pretraining-nlp-vision/README.md

 We provide an environment file `env.yml` with which you can build the conda environment we used in the paper.

 ## NLP environment
-[Download](https://drive.google.com/drive/folders/1Kcy73XHkUCLt3_xb7fl1barw4xeAc5pH?usp=sharing) the preprocessed version of the NLP benchmarks.
+[Download](https://drive.google.com/file/d/18gGyDFJuYkrePX8GOvK3nkqeaI6YWK23/view?usp=sharing) the preprocessed version of the NLP benchmarks.
+The total size after unpacking should be around `21GB`.
 This includes tokenized datasets in different versions: for Bert, Roberta and Roberta with expanding vocabulary.
 In the latter case, you can find one tokenized version of each dataset per experience.
 Put the downloaded file under the same directory.
 Specify these paths in the `utils.py`.

 When pretraining or finetuning the original pretrained model, you can pass the Huggingface modelname (e.g., `roberta-base`) to the `modelname` parameter of each script.
 When finetuning the pretrained model, you should pass